-Feline Miliary Dermatitis is often also called Miliary Eczema.
-Affected cats suffer from a combination of :
+Feline Miliary Dermatitis is a general term and is often also called Miliary Eczema.
+Affected cats suffer from a combination of the following clinical signs :

 - numerous tiny scabs,

 - hypersensitivity to touch,

 - excessive licking, biting and scratching and

 The cause is usually an allergy to flea bites.
 Even just a single bite from a flea - it does not take a flea infestation - will produce this terrible allergic reaction.

 I avoid the use of drugs wherever possible as they generally get rid of the symptoms without addressing the underlying cause.

 Some drugs only treat symptoms and not the underlying causes of disease, but can still be used to make the patient more comfortable while proper nutrition fixes the problem.